chrjl/itineraries--serverless-googlesheets/README.md

 This project creates the following resources:

-- [ ] Parameter Store parameter: to store the Google Cloud service account credentials
+- [x] Parameter Store parameter: to store the Google Cloud service account credentials

+  The parameter needs to be manually written after creation (a placeholder value is set in the template).
+See [#development-and-deployment](#development-and-deployment).

-- [ ] API Gateway
+- [x] API Gateway HTTP API
-- [ ] Lambda layer: [`google-api-python-client`](https://github.com/googleapis/google-api-python-client) Lambda dependency
+- [x] Lambda layer: [`google-api-python-client`](https://github.com/googleapis/google-api-python-client) Lambda dependency

 Migration Lambda function

 - [ ] Scaffold Google Drive folders, template spreadsheet

 Lambda functions (and API routes) for read:

-- [ ] Get all itineraries
+- [x] Get all itineraries
-- [ ] Get an itinerary
+- [x] Get an itinerary

 Lambda functions (and API routes) for write: